NSW Covid Cases Rise Amid Calls To Keep Schools Open

 Hospitalisation numbers continue to fall with 228 people in hospital, with 40 of those in ICU.

-Stay up-to-date on the latest news with The Newcastle Briefing - keeping you in the loop with breaking news as it hits.
+Stay up-to-date on the latest news with The Central Coast Briefing - keeping you in the loop with breaking news as it hits.

 The new cases were detected from a massive 77.009 tests collected on Wednesday.